 Australian Retail Outlook 2021 reported that as a result of the covid 19 pandemic, more than 70% of Australian retailers planned to move their business online.
 On the contrary, 2021 seems to be another unfavorable year for brick-and-mortar retailers.
 Apparently, digital platforms are believed to be a perfect temporary solution these days.
 However, many experts pointed out that digital business should be inextricable from physical business in the long run.

-Although omnichannel business in Australia is still in its early stages of omnichannel capabilities.
-We can see this phenomenon as a promising opportunity to thrive vigorously in their market.
-These three following case studies of omnichannel business in Australia will help you better understand how this business model will benefit you.
+Although omnichannel business in Australia is still in its early stages of omnichannel capabilities, we can see this phenomenon as a promising opportunity to thrive in their market.
+These three case studies of omnichannel business in Australia will help you better understand how this business model will benefit you.

 Woolworths is the largest chain of supermarkets and grocery stores in Australia who claims 33% of the market share in 2019, reported by Roy Morgan.
 By the end of September 2017, this supermarket giant had implemented in-store grocery pick-up points in every supermarket across Australia.
-Additionally, they would also work on their plan to offer customers drive-though and on-demand delivery services in three years.
+They would also work on their plan to offer customers drive-through and on-demand delivery services in three years.

 According to the CEO of Woolworth in 2017, the ultimate goal of their omnichannel model is to provide Australians with a wide range of shopping options and let them choose the best suitable one whether they went shopping in-store, purchase online, and drop by stores for further requirements or pick up their items via drive-through and home delivery within an hour.